 Nike.
 ASAP Mob.
 The Great Barrier Reef Foundation.
 These are just a few of the partnerships Coral Studios has established since the part-marketing agency, part-streetwear brand was started in 2013.
 Co-founded by Ismaila “Ish” Traoré and Henrik Hiort, Coral Studios has had a hand in a number of projects that readers have probably seen—and many they haven’t.

 With a portfolio the founders say is shrouded in NDAs, some of Coral Studios’ more well-known endeavors include its oceanic Nike Air Max 95 from 2018 and a recent tribute to the late ASAP Yams for the annual Yams Day celebration.
 From the beginning, charity has also been an integral part of Coral Studios’ mission statement.
 The company is a partner of the Great Barrier Reef Foundation, an initiative which aims to protect and preserve coral reefs.
 The coral reef connection informs many of the brand’s designs and, according to Traoré, serves as a metaphor for Coral Studios’ out-of-sight approach.

 The aforementioned Air Max 95 is set to return soon, albeit with a few modifications.
-Dubbed the Coral Studios V2, the revamped Air Max 95 is set to release this spring and features a similar colorway with new materials.
+Dubbed the Coral Studios V2, the revamped Air Max 95 will release Saturday, April 3 and features a similar colorway with new materials.
 Ahead of the drop, we caught up with Traoré and Hiort to find out about their history, working during the pandemic, and more.